 Other considerations will be based on the current state of the global supply chain.
 While funds may be plentiful, foresight in vetting products and ordering in a timely manner is more important than ever.
 Production and delivery timelines may be much longer than districts have experienced in the past.
 Due to global shortages, school districts may need to work to extend the lives of their current hardware.
 Protection products like cases and screen protectors should be considered, as well as battery replacements, and the staff to execute the work may be necessary during times of shortage.

 Will the hardware and supports you’re considering take up space?
 For instance, if students receive 1:1 devices, will you be collecting and storing them throughout the summer?
 Where will that be?
 Will it be secure and climate-controlled?
 Are you repairing district devices internally?
 If so, your team will need space for their work and for storage of parts.
 Their space should be large enough to store items for intake as well as for staging of items ready to be distributed back to the schools.
-Considerations such as tools needed to do repairs and electrical receptacles needed are all factors that are part of assessing current reality and defining future state needs.
+Considerations such as tools needed to do repairs, adequate heat and light for the workspace, and electrical receptacles needed are all factors that are part of assessing current reality and defining future state needs.

 It will take human power to support the devices, software, or professional learning.
 Will your technical staff be repairing devices or will you send devices out to be repaired?
 Is it more effective to have dedicated IT at each school?
 What kind of training do you need to provide the district and site-based team members to ensure that technology and systems are effective and efficient?
 Have you added Student Tech Teams to support the technical work?
 Even sending devices out for repair needs personnel for documenting issues, preparing the devices to be sent, and the receiving and distribution of repaired devices.